top of page

 Wild for Taranaki

-I’m from Whanganui, proudly of Te Atihaunui-a-Pāpārangi and Ngaa Rauru Kiitahi.
-Ko au te awa, ko te awa ko au.
-My deep connection to wai māori comes from being a descendant of Te Awa Tupua.
-After studying Zoology and Environmental Science at Massey, I worked as a freshwater ranger with Te Kaahui o Rauru.
-Now I'm excited to continue as Kaihaapai Tatai ki te Wai with MTS.
-A self-certified bush and river baby, I love hiking, waterfalls, and my favourite ika is the piharau—he manawa piharau!
+Timara (Atihaunui-a-Pāpārangi, Ngaa Rauru Kiitahi) has a deep connection to wai māori, being a descendant of Te Awa Tupua.
+She has studied Zoology and Environmental Science at Massey and has worked as a freshwater ranger with Te Kaahui o Rauru.
+A self-certified bush and river baby, she loves hiking and waterfalls.

 Based in Taranaki